Frequently Asked Questions

 What is COHSASA?

-COHSASA is a Proudly South African, not-for-profit Section 21 company which has been operating in the SADEC region (but principally in South Africa) since 1995.
-It was conceived in 1994 to support the New South Africa and Government efforts to provide equity in healthcare provision.
-In the past 16
+COHSASA (non-profit company) has been operating throughout Africa (but principally in South Africa) since 1995.
+It was conceived in 1994 to support efforts to provide equity in healthcare provision.
+In the past 28

 How does the scoring process work?

-All areas of the hospital need to reach compliance with standards before accreditation can be awarded.
+All areas of a healthcare facility need to reach compliance with standards (at least 80 out of 100) before accreditation can be awarded.
 The scores are weighted according to their importance in terms of legal requirements and how they impact on patient safety.
-If a standard contains critical criteria that are not compliant, it means that there will be a direct impact on the safety of patients, visitors
+If a standard contains criteria which have repercussions for patient safety and medico-legal implications, these so-called critical criteria have to be compliant before an institution can be accredited.

 Can accreditation make a difference to patient safety and care?